 My info my way

-Blind and partially sighted people have a legal right to receive accessible health and care information.
+Blind and partially sighted people have a legal right to receive accessible health and care information, but too often this right is denied, creating serious risks to health and wellbeing.
 Find out more about our #MyInfoMyWay campaign, and how to request information in a format you can read.

 What can I do to get accessible health and care information?